-El Portal Rain Forest Center & Walking Trail
+El Portal de El Yunque Visitor Center & Walking Trails

-El Portal Rain Forest Center is the main visitor center in El Yunque National Forest.
-It features an elevated walkway through the tree tops, educational displays, a short interpretive walking trail, a deli/restaurant and a small gift shop.
-Though completely optional, the Forest Center is an informative stop for first-time visitors to El Yunque.
+El Portal de El Yunque is the main visitor and information center in El Yunque National Forest.
+It features an elevated walkway through the tree tops, educational displays, a short wheelchair-friendly interpretive trail, a short interpretive walking trail through the lower forest, a counter-service restaurant, some beautiful “selfie spots”, and a small gift shop.
+Though completely optional, the visitor center is an informative stop for first-time visitors to El Yunque.

-On the trail you will be able to see many native trees, some bananas, heliconias and gingers.
-Along the way you will find bi-lingual information placards about the flora & fauna of the trail and the rain forest in general.
+On the trails you will be able to see many native trees, different birds and lizards, some bananas, heliconias, and gingers.
+Along the way you will find bi-lingual information placards about the flora & fauna of the trail, and the rain forest in general.
 It has some pretty views and scenery.
 I enjoyed this nice starter trail.
-I also think this would be a great place to bird watch- lots of trees and open spaces.
+I also think this would be a great place to bird watch, with lots of trees and open spaces.

-El Portal Rain Forest Center is open 9am to 5:00pm, 7 days/week.
+El Portal de El Yunque is open 9am to 5pm, 7 days/week.
 Closed Christmas Day.